StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/7) Data Visualizations for Common Statistical Test.md

 # Recap

-In conclusion, the inclusion of visualizations in research papers is important because visualizations provide a clear and concise representation of complex data.
+In conclusion, including visualizations in research is important because visualizations provide a clear and concise representation of complex data.
 Visualizations aid in the interpretation and communication of research findings to both expert and non-expert audiences.
 By incorporating visualizations, researchers enhance the impact of their work, making it easier for readers to grasp key insights and trends.
-Moreover, visualizations serve as tools for hypothesis generation, data exploration, and validation, which enables researchers to uncover patterns and relationships that may not be apparent from numerical summaries alone.
+In addition, visualizations serve as tools for hypothesis generation, data exploration, and validation, which enables researchers to uncover patterns and relationships that may not be apparent from numerical summaries alone.
 Researchers should prioritize the creation and inclusion of visualizations in their research papers, ensuring that their findings are effectively communicated and understood.
 In addition, researchers should keep in mind that coding plays a crucial role in the creation of visualizations for research papers.